The Raikes Journal

 Raikes understands the 375-acre site will be in new ownership by January 31 (2026), just over a year from when the current custodians, Cheltenham Borough Council and Gloucester City Council, put it up for sale.

-It is no secret that the airport - an arms-length company set up by the two local authorities to try to create a stand-alone business and remove it from local politics - is loss-making, but Raikes can reveal those losses have soared in the last 12 months.
+It is no secret that the airport - an arms-length company set up by the two local authorities to try to try to remove the airport from local politics - is loss-making, but Raikes can reveal its just-published accounts show those losses soared in the 12 months of its last financial year.

 So much so that along with existing debt the total appears to threaten to wipe out much of the revenue that would be generated from the sale (assuming that debt is not already factored into the sale price).